 Modest side parting inside hair will lose fat and appear to elongate a moon face.

 Short, very curly hair or fullness at the crown is best in this case.
 Both styles will take attention away from a prominent chin.

 Long hair here may be full at the chin level will equally balance a narrow chin.

-A very big hairdo or upswept crown can make the nose less noticeable.
+A very big hairdo or upswept crown can make the noise less noticeable.

 The triangular head